dapphub/ds-dach/README.md

 # ds-relay
-TODO: Incorporate [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) signing schema.
+Now features typed signing à la [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md)!

 Simple relay functionality that can be added to a token contract to allow users to pay for simple token transfers _with the token being transacted_ rather than paying for gas costs using ether.

 To use this functionality, the user signs a message which specifies: